 - 1. Read the warranty.
 Go over it thoroughly with your dealer to make sure you understand all the terms and conditions of the warranty. - 2.
 Inspect the motor home; do not accept delivery until after you have gone through the motor home with the authorized Tiffin Motorhomes dealer.
-NOTE: Some variations may exist between the sales literature and the actual specifics of your particular Allegro Breeze in the areas of measurements, weights, or quantities. - 3.
-Please ask questions about anything you don't fully understand about your Allegro Breeze; Tiffin Motorhomes is here to serve you and assure that you have all the information necessary for your safe and enjoyable use of your new motor home. - 4.
+Ask questions about anything unfamiliar to you. - 3.
+Please ask questions about anything you don't fully understand about your Allegro Bus; Tiffin Motorhomes is here to serve you and assure that you have all the information necessary for your safe and enjoyable use of your new motor home. - 4.
 When you are taking delivery, set an appointment for adjustments.
 This appointment should be within two weeks after you accept delivery. - 5.
-You are responsible for and expected to use your Allegro Breeze in a responsible, safe manner.
+You are responsible for and expected to use your Allegro Bus in a responsible, safe manner.
 Please take the time to familiarize yourself with the proper operation of the motor home and all its features before you attempt to use your motor home.